 Baker Park, at Goodlette-Frank Road and Central Avenue

-Phase One just opened in March of 2019 and connects Central Avenue and Downtown Naples to the Blair Foundation Bridge and the Gordon River Greenway.
-There is a kayak launch, picnic shelters and outdoor fitness equipment.
-Construction of the remaining park is scheduled to be completed October 2019.
-As is, it’s a great place to wander and look at nature.
-The Gordon River Greenway trail is just about a mile and has many scenic areas where you can stop and enjoy the view.
-Parking is very limited.
-You are encouraged to park at alternate locations and walk to the park.
+Enjoy the recently completed renovations and additions at Baker Park.
+This wonderful park connects Central Avenue and Downtown Naples to the Blair Foundation Bridge and the Gordon River Greenway.
+There is a kayak launch, picnic shelters, playground, splash pad, grassy knoll observation area, outdoor fitness facilities and so much more.
+It’s a great place to wander and look at nature.
+The Gordon River Greenway trail is just about a mile walk and has many scenic areas where you can stop and enjoy the view.
+Bring a book, lunch, your dog... and just relax and enjoy the beautifully planned 15 acre park.

 Cambier Park, 755 8th Avenue South